wp-plugins/silence-is-golden-guard/trunk/readme.txt

 You are welcome!
 Help me with plugin translation, share with me new ideas about it further development and link to your site will appear here.

 == Changelog ==

+= 1.3 =
+* 12.04.2010
+* Spanish translation is added.

 = 1.2 =
 * 25.03.2010
-- Spanish translation is added.
+* Spanish translation is added.

 = 1.1 =
 * 19.03.2010
-- Minor bug with usage of the textdomain for the translation is fixed.
+* Minor bug with usage of the textdomain for the translation is fixed.
 Thanks to Whiler who found it.
-- French translation is added.
+* French translation is added.
 Thanks to Whiler again.

 = 1.0 =
 * 16.03.2010
-- 1st release.
+* 1st release.

 == Additional Documentation ==